duke24k/self-driving-car-nd/p8/README.md

-This project (initializes the location of car with GPS information and) fuses the position and velocity measurements of particles from laser measurements to localize the position of car through time.
+This project fuses the position, velocity & yaw_rate measurements of particles from udacity simulator to localize the position of car through time.

 [//]: # (Image References)